Co fermented Coffee Passion Fruit & Coconut

 Obviously, there’s a lot to talk about here.
 The smell of the beans is intense.
 Robust aromas fill the space in a matter of seconds.
 This is a testament to the boundless potential that is possible with infusions and co-fermentations.

 All the classic flavors of Colombian coffee make up the bottom of a cup topped with a rich sweetness.
 It’s a little boozy.
 The bite on the tongue of a sparkling wine and white label Chimay.
-It’s all swirling under the brightness of cardamom and rosemary spice notes.
+It’s all swirling under the brightness of green cardamom and rosemary spice notes.

 Brewing the Beans

 This is a memory making brew rich in nostalgic qualities.
 It is elegant and futuristic.
-It reminds us of the utterly complex Sudan Rume we’ve had in the past from Finca La Riviera.
+It reminds us of the utterly complex honey processed Sudan Rume we’ve had in the past from Finca La Riviera.

 This coffee is excellent cold brewed or flash chilled.
 We use it in mocktails as a replacement for apertif and amari.

-About Caturra Coffee
+About Purple Caturra Coffee

 Firstly, a natural mutation of a well known Coffea Arabica coffee from the Reunion Islands called Bourbon.